Page 1 of 1

 Thanks!
 Now I should probably rip off the bandaid and reveal the shocking truth: that I consider myself "Anti-Contact".

 But obviously the whole point of this project is to talk about how literature should be allowed to exist and remain accessible even if people might disagree or be offended by it.
-So as a result I am definitely going to be covering a lot of literature that would be considered "Pro-Contact"
+So it will definitely cover a lot of literature that would be considered "Pro-Contact"

 PorcelainLark wrote: Mon Jun 09, 2025 5:42 am The Apprentice - Lewis Libby